vanjac/three/README.md

 - `r` to enter Rotate adjust mode
 - `s Enter` to enter reSize adjust mode, which changes the dimensions of the selected object(s).
 Before pressing Enter you can type any of the letters `nsewtb` (North South East West Top Bottom).
 With these you can choose to resize in just one direction along an axis.
 - `Shift-s Enter` to enter Scale adjust mode.
 You can use the same direction letters as in Resize.
-- `o` to adjust the Origins of selected objects in adjust mode.
+- `o` to adjust the Origins of selected objects in adjust mode
 - `t` to set the parent of selected objects ("Tie" them to a parent).
 The most recently selected object will become the parent for the rest.
 See the Scripting section for more information on parents and children.
-- `Shift-t` to remove the parents for all of the selected objects.
+- `Shift-t` to remove the parents for all of the selected objects
 - `,` to select the parents of the selected objects. `Shift-,` to add to the existing selection.
 - `.` to select the children of the selected objects. `Shift-.` to add to the existing selection.